 This manual is geared towards policy makers; legislators; focal points and competent authorities.

-3. Instructions
+II.
+Policy principles related to ESM

-To be completed as needed.II.
-Section on principles related to ESM
+When establishing general policies and legislation for the promotion of environmentally sound management of wastes, the following principles related to ESM should be taken into consideration.
+These are detailed in the Strategic Framework, the ESM Framework and the Rio Declaration, short references as to how these relate to ESM are included below.

 1. Precautionary

-This principle means that where there are threats of serious or irreversible environmental damage, lack of full scientific certainty should not be used as a reason for postponing measures to prevent environmental degradation.
+This principle means that where there are threats of serious or irreversible environmental damage, lack of full scientific certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental degradation.

-This generally means that if we are uncertain about the potential environmental damage that may be caused by our activities, we should take precautions to prevent damage occurring.
+In the context of ESM, this generally means that if we are uncertain about the potential environmental damage that may be caused by waste related activities, we should take precautions to prevent damage occurring.

 2. Prevention

 This principle means that actions should be taken in order to prevent damage (before damage has occurred).
+As relates to ESM, Parties to the Basel Convention have to take appropriate measures to ensure that the generation of hazardous wastes and other wastes are reduced to a minimum, taking into account social, technological and economic aspects.

 3. Sustainability: Principle of intergenerational equity